GogiPuttar/adityanairswebsite.github.io/_posts/2022-10-03-DancingHexapod.md

 ## Personal Motivation

-While writing my bachelor's thesis at the [MARMot Lab](https://marmotlab.org/), National University of Singapore, I derived the inverse kinematics and velocity kinematics for the body pose of a six-legged robot, to gain insight on the load distributiion over its joints.
+While writing my bachelor's thesis at the [MARMot Lab](https://marmotlab.org/){:target="_blank" rel="noopener"}, National University of Singapore, I derived the inverse kinematics and velocity kinematics for the body pose of a six-legged robot, to gain insight on the load distributiion over its joints.
-One fine day, I happened to come across [Boston Dynamics' Video of Spot and Atlas dancing](https://www.youtube.com/watch?v=fn3KWM1kuAw) and thought that this was the coolest thing ever.
+One fine day, I happened to come across [Boston Dynamics' Video of Spot and Atlas dancing](https://www.youtube.com/watch?v=fn3KWM1kuAw){:target="_blank" rel="noopener"} and thought that this was the coolest thing ever.
 I tried to see if I could do something similar with MARMot's hexapod, but I couldn't figure how exact I would make something dance, whose body plan is similar to an insect.
-This is when I had the AHA! moment as I recalled the [Crab Rave](https://www.youtube.com/watch?v=LDU_Txk06tM) meme, and then spent the next couple of days making this work.
+This is when I had the AHA! moment as I recalled the [Crab Rave](https://www.youtube.com/watch?v=LDU_Txk06tM){:target="_blank" rel="noopener"} meme, and then spent the next couple of days making this work.
 What I ended up with was a flawless demonstration of my body pose controller.
 Suffice to say, the Lab loved it `:)`